• Skip to primary navigation

 This is a unique clean energy ETF.
 In that, it seeks a 200% performance on daily investments, before expenses and fees, for the Energy Select Sector Index.
 This index, usually an S&P 500 sub-index, is rebalanced every quarter.

-The KLNE is very different from most others because it involves daily leveraged investments.
+The KLNE differs greatly from most others because it involves daily leveraged investments.
 Consequently, the Fund may provide greater risk than alternatives that don’t use leverage.
 S&P Global Clean Energy Index Fund seeks to increase the Index’s daily performance.

 The index’s performance is based on companies whose financial health is directly related to the global clean energy sector.